Channel Account Managers: You Don’t Need Them Anymore | Ep. 5

 Here’s a harsh truth: for many solutions, today’s buyer never needs to talk to a sales rep and in some cases would even prefer not to.
 The digital buyer’s journey, with its many upsides such as the ability to speed up the time to revenue, has reduced the need for a great deal of the traditional high touch work in the channel.

-Looking back on how the CAM role has shifted in the past decade or so, there is a dramatic dip in need for traditional activities such as creating connections back to the vendor, dropping off mugs and product literature, co-selling, demand gen and the like.
+Looking back on how Channel Account Managers have shifted in the past decade or so, there is a dramatic dip in need for traditional activities such as creating connections back to the vendor, dropping off mugs and product literature, co-selling, demand gen and the like.
 The majority of these activities are just not needed in a world where so much can be learned, executed and delivered via purely digital modalities.

-To stay relevant in today’s world, the CAM needs to view herself as more of a business analyst or consultant.
+To stay relevant in today’s world, Channel Account Managers need to be viewed as more of a business analyst or consultant.

 Partner Business Model